Conditions of Community Hall Hire

 The Bond will be held as security for any damage to the Venue (including the surrounds of the Venue and any equipment or items at the Venue), for any cleaning arranged by the Shire if the Venue is left in an unclean condition or for any other breach of the Agreement for Hire.
 The cost to the Shire of any damage, cleaning, repair or replacement, or incurred by the Shire as a consequence of any breach of the Agreement for Hire by the Hirer, will be charged to the hirer as a separate charge prior to the refund of the security bond.

-Unless the Shire has had recourse, or proposes to have recourse, to the Security Bond, the Security Bond will be returned no less than 7-day days after the hire.
+Unless the Shire has had recourse, or proposes to have recourse, to the Security Bond, the Security Bond will be returned within 14 days after the hire period.
 It is the responsibility of the hirer to contact the bookings team for refund of the security bond.

 Where any provision of these Conditions of Hire permits the Shire to retain all or part of the Security Bond in particular circumstances, but the cost of rectifying the circumstances for which the Security Bond may be retained, including, without limitation, making repairs, replacing items or performing cleaning, exceeds the amount of the Security Bond, the difference will be a debt immediately due and payable by the Hirer to the Shire on issue of a tax invoice by the Shire to the Hirer.